cycle-app/api-examples/src/examples/read-release-customers/README.md

    npm run releases:export-customers
    ```

-3. The script will generate two CSV files in the current directory under the `output` folder, containing all the fetched data.
+3. The script will generate CSV files in the current directory under the `output` folder, containing all the fetched data.